kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 * Students should be able to describe and execute the steps of a user-centered design process

 <h2>Prototyping <img src="./images/pen-to-square.svg" width="20" height="20"> </h2>
-* Students should develop working proficiency in rapid prototyping with a variety of technologies (e.g., paper prototyping, Figma, Vega, Google Cardboard, etc.)
+* Students should develop working proficiency in rapid prototyping with a variety of technologies (e.g., paper prototyping, Figma, Vega, Google Cardboard, LLMs like Gemini and other AI tools, etc.)

 <h2>Research Methods <img src="./images/book.svg" width="20" height="20"></h2>
 * Students should be able to describe and execute quantitative research methods.